publicclass/i18n/README.md

 	}

-Recommended use is through express (it registers itself if express is available):
+Recommended use is through express (it registers itself to `express.i18n` if express is available):

 	server.use(express.i18n(__dirname+"/locale","en"))